Stas74/tweeter/README.md

 ## Features

 You can send by Tweeter a message (length is limited to 140 characters, of course, you always can see a counter, welcome back deja vu) instead of real users and display them on the same page without a redirect.
 Users have a random name, avatars, and username.
+This app also has a Desktop version.
+It means you can see more tweets.

-Almost have the same option as having "Big Brother", but this app is for you only.
+In total, this app almost has the same option as having "Big Brother", but this app is for you only.

 ## Screenshoots